Putin says no new Cold War, no way back to the USSR

 Although he has described the Soviet Union's demise as a geopolitical disaster, the former KGB agent denied trying to revive the Soviet empire after annexing Crimea in March, 60 years after Moscow gifted the Black Sea peninsula to Ukraine.

-Plans to form a Russia-led trading bloc with two former Soviet republics, Kazakhstan and Belarus, should also not be seen as evidence that he harbors such ambitions, he said.
+Plans to form a Russia-led trading bloc with two former Soviet republics, Kazakhstan and Belarus, should also not be seen as evidence that he harbours such ambitions, he said.

 "They try to stick this label on us - a label that we are trying to restore an empire, the Soviet Union, make everyone subordinate.
 This absolutely does not correspond to reality," he said.
 "It is a media weapon of war."